Classification via Two-Way Comparisons: Introduction

-\paragraph{Related work.} Various types of decision trees are ubiquitous in the areas of artificial intelligence, machine learning, and data mining, where they are used for data classification, clustering, and regression.

-Here we study decision trees for one-dimensional data sets.
-In theoretical computer science, most work on such trees has focussed on search trees, that is, decision trees that must fully identify the query or the inter-key interval it lies in.
-Here is a brief summary of relevant work on such trees.
-One of our main contributions is to increase the understanding of trees based on two-way comparisons.
-These are not yet fully understood.
+\paragraph{Related work.} Decision trees of various kinds are ubiquitous in the areas of artificial intelligence, machine learning, and data mining, where they are used for data classification, clustering, and regression (see e.g.~\cite{bertsimas_optimal_2017}).
+Here we study decision trees for one-dimensional data.
+Most work on such trees has focussed on search trees.
+Here is a summary of relevant work on optimal search trees.

-The tractability of finding a minimum-cost search tree depends heavily on the kind of tests that the tree can use.
-For some kinds of tests, the problem is NP-complete~\cite{hyafil_constructing_1976}.
-Early works considered trees in which each test compared the given query value $q$ to some particular comparison key $k$, with \emph{three} possible outcomes: the query value $q$ is less than, equal to, or greater than $k$~\cite [\S 14.5]{cormen_introduction_2022},~\cite[\S 6.2.2]{Knuth1998}.
+The tractability of finding an optimal search tree depends heavily on the kind of tests that the tree may use.
+The most general case, allowing tests of membership in sets from any given family of subsets of $Q$, is NP-hard, even if all subsets have size at most three~\cite{hyafil_constructing_1976}, or the family is required to be laminar~\cite{jacobs_complexity_2010}.
+Early works considered trees in which each test compared the given query value $q$ to some particular comparison key $k$, with \emph{three} possible outcomes: the query value $q$ is less than, equal to, or greater than $k$~\cite [\S 14.5]{cormen_introduction_2022}~\cite[\S 6.2.2]{Knuth1998}.
+We call such a tree a \emph{three-way-comparison} search tree, or \threeWCST for short.
 (See Figure~\ref{fig: three-way vs two-way}\,(a).)
-We call such trees \emph{three-way-comparison search trees}, or {\threeWCST}s for short.
-In a {\threeWCST}, the query values that reach any given node form an interval.
-This leads to a natural $O(n^3)$-time dynamic-programming algorithm with $O(n^2)$ subproblems for finding minimum-cost {\threeWCST}s~\cite{gilbert_variablelength_1959}.
-Knuth reduced the time to $O(n^2)$~\cite{Knuth1971}.
+In a \threeWCST, the query values that reach any given node form an interval.
+The possible intervals naturally represent $O(n^2)$ dynamic-programming subproblems, leading to an $O(n^3)$-time algorithm for finding minimum-cost \threeWCSTs~\cite{gilbert_variablelength_1959}.
+Knuth reduced the running time to $O(n^2)$~\cite{Knuth1971}.